Poland turning National Stadium into COVID-19 field hospital

 On Monday the Health Ministry recorded 7,482 new coronavirus infections over the previous day and 41 deaths.
 Since the start of the pandemic the nation of 38 million has recorded 183,248 cases and 3,614 deaths.
 However, the true rate of infection is likely higher.

-In the past day, 36,000 COVID-19 tests have been carried out, meaning that nearly 21 percent of all tests came back positive.
+In the past day, 36,000 COVID-19 tests were carried out, meaning that nearly 21 percent of all tests came back positive.

+Health Minister Adam Niedzielski warned Monday that Poland could have 15,000 to 20,000 new cases daily if infection rates keep increasing at their current pace.
+He said his ministry is preparing for that scenario.